SCARS OF THE PLANET

 Technique: Spatula

-• ""In the meeting of earth and sky, where lightning strikes the land, the echoes of nature’s power are painted in vibrant blues and golden yellows, capturing the wild energy of the world." by Vladimir Tajc
+• ""In the meeting of earth and sky, where lightning strikes the land, the echoes of nature’s power are painted in vibrant blues and golden yellows, capturing the wild energy of the world."

 Oceanic Horizon